 Since we’ve handled many data breaches, we’ve lots of knowledge on remediation that works and the types of remediation plan a regulator would expect to see.

 Even under GDPR regulators have a discretion on the action they take – or whether they take any action at all.
 Regulatory penalties range from a non-public admonition to 4% of global revenue or €20m.
 We have studied regulatory findings and we know in any given scenario what a regulator is likely to find important.
-In some countries a registrar will inform the organisation concerned of its plan to impose a penalty (for example) by issuing a so-called Notice of Intent.
+In some countries a DPA will inform the organisation concerned of its plan to impose a penalty (for example) by issuing a so-called Notice of Intent.
 The organisation then has the possibility of making representations about the imposition and level of the penalty.
 Making properly considered, well presented representations to the regulator will be crucial.
 We can help.
 We will also help liaise with regulators in different countries and in local language where required.
 Sometimes there will still be regulatory findings that you do not agree with.
 In some respects the GDPR fining mechanism is based on the EU’s competition law regime.
 Our team has experience of handling appeals under that regime.
 In many cases successful challenges have been brought to the courts in Europe against regulatory fines and the indications are that appeals against GDPR fines might follow the same path.
+The success rate on appeals against GDPR fines has been high so far.
 We can help you assess whether your outcome is reasonable and what your options are if it is not.

 Help is here